-This is one of the most delicious yet, easy recipes!!!
+This is one of the most delicious yet, easy recipes for Jjajangmyeon!!!!

-The ingredients are very simple, and it doesn’t take time so much to cook so hope you give it a try one day! 🙂
+The ingredients forJjajajngmyeon is very simple and it doesn’t take much time to prepare.
+So hopefully you give it a try one day! 🙂

 Good luck in your kitchen and have fun!!!

-- 1 lb. pork shoulder, cut into 1 inch cubes
+- 1 lb fatty pork shoulder or butt, cut into 1-inch cubes

 - 1 cup chicken stock

 - 1 1/2 Tbs cornstarch and cold water